Indiana Dairy Farming

 There’s a lot of knowledge that goes into every glass of milk produced in Indiana.
 Here are some of the most interesting facts about dairy farming in the Hoosier State as well as other parts of the country.

-- Diary cows can produce 128 glasses of milk per day.
+- Dairy cows can produce 128 glasses of milk per day.

 - Cows can eat 100 lbs. of feed made with corn and soybeans daily.